t00geek4u/openai-gemini-docker/README.md

 > HOST will be listening on 11434 for API calls.
 >
-> For more info on HOW TO USE https://github.com/PublicAffairs/openai-gemini/blob/main/readme.MD#how-to-use
+> More info HOW TO USE [https://github.com/PublicAffairs/openai-gemini/blob/main/readme.MD#how-to-use]